NeelGandhi24295/Data-Analyst-Career-Exploration-Revealing-Insights-and-Trends-with-Python-Scripts/README.md

 *	Education and assessment analytics are likely the focus within Prometrics Solutions, involving educational data and performance metrics.
 *	This indicates the widespread and versatile demand for Data Analysts in multiple professional settings.
 Note: I’ve narrowed down my analysis to the top 10 companies, but further exploration can provide a comprehensive list of companies actively hiring for data analyst roles.

-## 2. 🛠️ What skills do I need to develop for a data analyst role?️
+## 2. 🛠️ What skills do I need to develop for a data analyst role?️🛠️
 Knowing that there’s a growing demand for data analysts across various industries naturally leads to the question: what specific skill set is most sought after for this role?

 ### 📺 Visualize Data